52poke/oumugaeshi/README.md

 - Transparent proxying of audio files stored in S3-compatible storage
 - Automatic remuxing of OGG/OPUS files to WebM container format (without transcoding)
 - Caching of remuxed files in S3 bucket
+- Support for DELETE operations to clean up remuxed files

 ## Requirements